8th-seeded Memphis beats No. 1-seeded Jazz in series opener

-SALT LAKE CITY (AP) — Dillon Brooks had 31 points and seven rebounds and the Memphis Grizzlies beat the Utah Jazz 112-109 Sunday night in the opening game of their first-round playoff series.
+SALT LAKE CITY (AP) — The Memphis Grizzlies have not completely consigned their grit-and-grind days to the past.

+The eighth-seeded Grizzlies beat top-seeded Utah 112-109 on Sunday night in the opening game of their first-round playoff series by relying on hard-nosed physical defense to keep the Jazz off balance on offense much of the game.

-The eighth-seeded Grizzlies put the Western Conference top-seeded Jazz in an early hole.
-Game 2 is Wednesday night, before the series shifts to Memphis for games Saturday and Monday.
+Utah never found a rhythm from the perimeter, shooting just 12 of 47 from long distance.
+Defensively, the Jazz couldn’t stop Dillon Brooks for long stretches.

-Brooks set a single-game franchise scoring record for a Memphis player making their NBA playoff debut, surpassing the 24 points scored by Marc Gasol against San Antonio on April 17, 2011.
+Brooks had 31 points and seven rebounds to lead the Grizzlies.
+He set a single-game franchise scoring record for a Memphis player making a playoff debut, surpassing the 24 points scored by Marc Gasol against San Antonio on April 17, 2011.

 “He brings a lot of energy to the floor,” guard Ja Morant said.
 “As soon as we get here in the locker room, he’s already active and loud and carries it onto the floor for us during the game.
 We just continue to play off of him.
 I think everybody on this team gets a lot of energy from him, just seeing how active he is on the floor.”